danforthcenter/plantcv/docs/roi_objects.md

 **plantcv.roi_objects**(*img, roi_contour, roi_hierarchy, object_contour, obj_hierarchy, roi_type='partial'*)

-**returns** kept objects, object hierarchy, object mask, object area
+**returns** kept objects, object mask, object area

 **Important Note:** If your ROI object detection does not perform first check that the ROI is completely within the image.

 - **Parameters:**
     - img = RGB or grayscale image data to display kept objects on
-    - roi_contour = contour of roi, output from one of the pcv.roi subpackage functions
-    - roi_hierarchy = contour of roi, output from one of the pcv.roi subpackage functions
+    - roi_objects = pcv.Objects class of roi, output from one of the pcv.roi subpackage functions
-    - object_contour = contours of objects, output from "find_objects" function
+    - object_contour = pcv.Objects class, output from "find_objects" function
-    - obj_hierarchy = hierarchy of objects, output from "find_objects" function
     - roi_type = 'partial' (for partially inside, default), 'cutto', or 'largest' (keep only the largest contour)

 - **Context:**